bsehgol/ITP-DeviceToDatabase/03_RelationalDatabases/more-queries.md

 We can also create views in our database.
 Views are queries that act like tables.

     CREATE VIEW v_temperature AS
-        SELECT id, device, reading as temperature recorded_at FROM sensor_data
+        SELECT id, device, reading as temperature, recorded_at FROM sensor_data
             WHERE measurement = 'temperature';